petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/blogs/adding-blog-entries.md

 You can help users find content on your site by categorizing blog entries.

 Use categories (public and internal), tags, or relate the entry to an asset to categorize your blog entry.
-See [Defining Categories and Vocabularies for Content](../tags-and-categories/defining-categories-and-vocabularies-for-content.md) to learn more about categories and vocabulary and [Tagging Content and Mananing Tags](../tags-and-categories/tagging-content-and-managing-tags.md) to learn more about using tags.
+See [Defining Categories and Vocabularies for Content](../tags-and-categories/defining-categories-and-vocabularies-for-content.md) to learn more about categories and vocabulary and [Tagging Content and Managing Tags](../tags-and-categories/tagging-content-and-managing-tags.md) to learn more about using tags.

 To categorize your entry using categories and tags,